 Students work at their internship site a total of 210 hours and complete an Application A for approved sites, building their knowledge base through experiential learning under the supervision of communication professionals.
 In addition to the experience gained during the internship, students build their professional network while creating content for an online professional portfolio.

 MMC 4975 - Senior Project (Internship)

 Prerequisites: Senior Standing; MMC1004 (media literacy), MMC3942 (pre-internship), MMC 3614, MMC 3105, and MMC 3200 plus at least three of the upper-level Major Electives courses for the student’s concentration.
-This capstone course is an opportunity for students to demonstrate that they have achieved the goals of learning established by the university, the college, and the department.
+This capstone course is an opportunity for students to demonstrate that they have achieved the goals of learning established by the university, the college, and the school.
 The course integrates course work, knowledge, skill, and experience to demonstrate a broad mastery of learning across the curriculum.